TSA-SAUSS/UninstallBloatware/README.md

 ### InstructionVariableNames - Custom set of variable names that can be used in the instruction files

 Optionally specify the variables that will be searched for.
-Do not include the $ in variable names when specifying it in VariableNames.
+Do not include the $ in variable names when specifying them here.

 When reading JSON instruction files, Uninstall-Bloatware will search for each variable using up to three possible ways it could appear in the file:
     $VariableName